mint-made/blob-generator/README.md

 ### Project Context

-Instead of drawing out blobs for use in design and web development, this web app can randomly generate a SVG blob for the user, displaying the code for them to copy and use elsewhere.
+Instead of drawing out blobs for use in design and web development, this web app can randomly generate a SVG blob for the user, with a specific number of verticeses, displaying the code for them to copy and use elsewhere.
 This project was inspired by the [Blob Maker](https://www.blobmaker.app/) by [creative labs](https://zcreativelabs.com/).

 ### Project Overview